 Our comprehensive research report on Building Skills for Net Zero draws on in-depth interviews with 48 industry stakeholders and a detailed survey of nearly 300 people.
-The aim of the research is to outline the skills implications for the workforce of governments' commitment to achieve Net Zero by 2050.
+The aim of the research is to outline the skills implications for the workforce of the Government's commitment to achieve Net Zero by 2050.

-We also used CCC data on their balanced scenario to model which skills will be required and to what extent over the next 30 years, for Wales, based on proposed solutions to the decarbonisation problem.
+We also used the CCC's data on their balanced scenario to model which skills will be required and to what extent over the next 30 years, for the UK, Wales and Scotland, based on proposed solutions to the decarbonisation problem.

-Among respondents to our survey, there was broad agreement on the importance of the Net Zero agenda across the UK.
+Among respondents to our survey, there was broad agreement on the importance of the Net Zero agenda with three quarters of respondents saying that decarbonisation was either important or very important to themselves or their company.